Dowker–Thistlethwaite notation

-In the mathematical field of knot theory, the Dowker–Thistlethwaite (DT) notation or code, for a knot is a sequence of even integers.
+In the mathematical field of knot theory, the Dowker–Thistlethwaite (DT) notation or code, for a knot diagram is a sequence of even integers.
 The notation is named after Clifford Hugh Dowker and Morwen Thistlethwaite, who refined a notation originally due to Peter Guthrie Tait.
+It is not an invariant of the associated knot.

 Definition

 To generate the Dowker–Thistlethwaite notation, traverse the knot using an arbitrary starting point and direction.
 Label each of the n crossings with the numbers 1, ..., 2n in order of traversal (each crossing is visited and labelled twice), with the following modification: if the label is an even number and the strand followed crosses over at the crossing, then change the sign on the label to be a negative.
 When finished, each crossing will be labelled a pair of integers, one even and one odd.
 The Dowker–Thistlethwaite notation is the sequence of even integer labels associated with the labels 1, 3, ..., 2n − 1 in turn.